rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \label{monetary_structure}
 \end{figure}

-For these reasons we present the EuroToken system as a 3rd type of money.
-Instead of reinventing the wheel of "stability" we connect the EuroToken system directly to the euro system, while providing extra features on top of the current euro system.
-Additionally, EuroToken will create for new monetary policy options for the ECB to stabilize the eurozone as a whole.

 In order to properly connect EuroTokens to the euro system, an easy and value-transparent method of exchange is required.
-Just like private and public euros are exchangeable though local banks, a mechanism is needed to exchange between euros and EuroTokens at a 1:1 ratio.
+Just like private and public euros are exchangeable though local banks as illustrated in
+\ref{monetary_structure}, a mechanism is needed to exchange between euros and EuroTokens at a 1:1 ratio.
 To do this, we implement a "gateway" between the private euro system and the digital euro.
 This gateway implements the EuroToken protocol on the one hand, and interfaces with banks on the other.

 In our current design, the gateways are designed to be run by public parties associated with the central bank.
 Any detailed speculation on the best way to